If you and your pet love to promote wellness in others, consider joining the Hamilton/Burlington pet visiting team.

 - At least a six-month commitment

 - At least 1 scheduled visit per month.
-Visits are 2 hours (including travel time).
+Visits at each facility are 1 hour.

 - All pets and handlers must undergo an assessment for suitability